-Molly is the Administrative Lead for Tennessee’s Volkswagen Diesel Settlement Environmental Mitigation Trust (VW Settlement EMT) allocation.
-She serves as the TDEC representative to the Tennessee Valley Authority’s Distributed Generation Information Exchange and Energy Efficiency Information Exchange and is the Governor’s designee for the State Energy Policy Council.
+Molly is the Administrative Lead for Tennessee’s Volkswagen Diesel Settlement Environmental Mitigation Trust (VW Settlement EMT) allocation and a member of the Executive Committee for the Drive Electric TN Consortium.
+She serves as Governor Lee’s designee to the State Energy Policy Council and represents TDEC on the Energy Efficient Schools Council and various TVA information exchanges and working groups.
 She has served on the National Association of State Energy Officials (NASEO) Board of Directors since 2014 and is currently serving as the Treasurer of the Executive Committee.

-Alexa is an Energy Consultant / Senior Program Manager for TDEC OEP.
+Alexa is TDEC OEP's Energy Programs Administrator for the office's energy in transportation, communications, and U.S. DOE SEP activities.
 Alexa serves as the Principal Investigator for the U.S. DOE’s State Energy Program, oversees OEP’s sustainable transportation and alternative fuels programming, and assists with the administration of the VW Settlement EMT.
 Alexa also serves as the Coordinator for U.S. DOE’s Clean Cities Middle-West Tennessee Clean Fuels Coalition, through which she acts as a technical resource for fleets and individuals evaluating alternative fuels and advanced vehicle technologies, and is Co-Chair of the NASEO Transportation Committee.
 Prior to joining TDEC, Alexa interned with the UN Division for Sustainable Development and the U.S. Consulate in St. Petersburg, Russia.
 Most recently, Alexa served as Asst.
 Account Executive for the public relations firm Ketchum, Inc., where she was assigned to energy and technology related projects.
 Alexa holds an M.A. from Columbia University in Russian, Eastern European, Balkan, and Eurasian Studies and graduated summa cum laude from Duke University, with a B.A. in History and Russian Language / Area Studies.

 Alisha Brewer, Grants Analyst 2